chasecattaneo/Create-Database-Script/README.md

 # Create-Database-Script
-Script to create a MySQL DB on a server
+PHP script to create a MySQL DB on a server